epfl-lasa/cpr_load_support/README.md

 * If the marker is in reach, the robot set the x-y of the equilibrium as the x-y of the object (filtered and limited by the workspace).
     - if the load-share is low, the robot tracks the marker in order to receive the object.
     - if the load-share is high, the robot follows the marker in order to carry the object for the human-user.
 * If the maker is very close the end-effector of the robot and the load-share is high enough, the robot tries to slowly bring the object to its resting equilibrium point.

 ### Sound play
 The states computed above are played as sound using [ros-sound-play](http://wiki.ros.org/sound_play).
+The robot also take two values for the timing of the speaking.
+"TALKING_RATE_MAX" (in seconds) forces the robot to pause between statements.
+Moreover, the robot only talks when there is new statement.
+On the other hand, "TALKING_RATE_MIN" (in seconds) forces the robot not stay silent more than this value (even the statement is repetitive).

 ### Weight compensation